7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 - Attend weekly Staffing coordination meetings to get aligned on studio schedule for the week with team.

-- Using both internal and external resources to promote individual Professional Development (personal training and growth)
+- Using both internal and external resources promote individual Professional Development (personal training and growth) for the betterment of HSLA.

 - Train staff and hold them accountable to clearly communicate individual and team goals.